Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

 \section{Distributed Implementation for Dual ERM}

-In this section, we provide technical details on how to use the algorithm framework discussed in Section \ref{sec:method} in distributed environments.
+In this section, we provide technical details on how to apply the algorithm framework discussed in Section \ref{sec:method} in a distributed environment.
 In particular, we will discuss the choice of $B_t$ in \eqref{eq:quadratic} such that the communication overhead can be reduced.
 We will also propose a trick to make line search efficient.

 For the ease of algorithm description, we denote the $i$-th column of $X$ by $\bx_i$, and the corresponding element of $\AL$ by $\alpha_i$.
 We also denote the number of columns of $X$, which is equivalent to the dimension of $\AL$, by